naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 none

 == Changelog ==

+= 1.0.7 =
+* Some improvements to make it compatible with the block based editor.

 = 1.0.6 =
 * A preview of the YouTube video is now shown in the visual editor instead of a blank background.